 Earnings per common share, basic, is computed by dividing net income less preferred stock dividends (i.e., net income allocable to common shareholders) by the weighted-average number of common shares outstanding for the period.
 Earnings per common share, diluted, is computed by dividing net income by the weighted-average number of common and potentially dilutive common equivalent shares outstanding for the period.
-Weighted-average common shares outstanding-diluted is the same as weighted-average common shares outstanding-basic in periods when a net loss is reported, or in periods when diluted earnings (loss) per share is more favorable than basic earnings (loss) per share.
+Weighted-average common shares outstanding-diluted is the same as weighted-average common shares outstanding-basic in periods when diluted earnings per share is more favorable than basic earnings per share.